cran/rgl/README.md

 Joshua Ulrich for a lot of help with the Github migration.
 Xavier Fernandez i Marin for help debugging the build.
 George Helffrich for draping code.
 Ivan Krylov for window\_group code in X11.
+Michael Sumner for as.mesh3d.default enhancement.